scrabbletank/farhome-rules/eberron.md

 ### Third Level

-#### Moon Light
+#### Moonlight
 *3rd level*

 - **Casting Time:** 7 AP
 - **Range:** 6
 - **Duration:** 5 minutes, concentration

 Causes bright pale moonlight to emanate from the caster.
-All creatures within range must make a dexterity saving throw to avoid the light  On failure, those creatures cast a spectral shadow emitting from their body while within the light.
+All creatures within range must make a dexterity saving throw to avoid the light.
+On failure, those creatures cast a spectral shadow emitting from their body while within the light.
 Any attack roll against an affected creature or object has advantage if the attacker can see the spectral light emitted from a creature.

 Increases the range by 2 tiles for every level cast above 3rd.